akka/akka/akka-docs/src/main/paradox/logging.md

 akka {
   actor {
     debug {
-      # enable DEBUG logging of all AutoReceiveMessages (Kill, PoisonPill et.c.)
+      # enable DEBUG logging of all AutoReceiveMessages (Kill, PoisonPill etc.)
       autoreceive = on
     }
   }